unltdnetworx/ioBroker.stiebel-isg/README.md

 ## Changelog
 ### 1.2.2
-* additional values available, like filter-liftime
+* additional values available, like filter-lifetime

 ### 1.2.1
 * according to a problem with the history-adapter, umlauts can now be deactivated